Caring for Children (Childcare Foundation Pathway) Level 1

 Employment Opportunities

-While this is an introductory qualification, it equips learners with valuable foundational knowledge and personal development skills that are highly regarded in early years settings.
+This is an introductory qualification, it equips learners with valuable foundational knowledge and personal development skills that are highly regarded in early years settings.
 For those choosing to move directly into employment or voluntary work after completing this course, potential job roles may include:

 Early Years Setting Volunteer | Nursery Assistant (Trainee or Support Role) | Playgroup Assistant | Crèche Support Worker | Parent and Toddler Group Helper | After-School Club or Holiday Club Assistant